RenderKit/oidn/README.md

 used:

     ./preprocess.py hdr alb nrm --filter RT --train_data rt_train --valid_data rt_valid

+It is possible to preprocess the same dataset multiple times, with possibly different combinations of features and options.
+The training script will use the most suitable and most recent preprocessed version depending on the training parameters.

 For more details about using the preprocessing script, including other options, please have a look at the help message: